-Thus, it seems that we have two very different readings of the standard QM: either \begin{enumerate} \item[(1)] the quantum state \emph{is a beable}, in which case the standard QM is not locally determinate and, as suggested by Norsen, it is ``not even [causally] non-local'' or \item[(2)] the quantum state \emph{is not a beable}, in which case the only beables are the experimental settings and preparations, and the standard QM is not locally causal (in the sense of late Bell, see Definition \ref{def:LC-cg}), as argued by Bell (\citeyear[p.~55]{Bell1976} and \citeyear[pp.~240--241]{Bell1990}). \end{enumerate} Since ``the standard QM'' is a rather vague term, both of these readings are acceptable, and we should consider two variants of this theory separately.
+Summing up, we have two very different readings of the standard QM: either \begin{enumerate} \item[(1)] the quantum state \emph{is a beable}, in which case the standard QM \emph{is locally indeterminate} and, as suggested by Norsen, it is ``not even [causally] non-local'' or \item[(2)] the quantum state \emph{is not a beable} and all beables are locally well-defined, in which case the standard QM \emph{is locally determinate} but not locally causal (in the sense of late Bell, see Definition \ref{def:LC-cg}), as argued by Bell (\citeyear[p.~55]{Bell1976} and \citeyear[pp.~240--241]{Bell1990}). \end{enumerate} Since ``the standard QM'' is a rather vague term, both of these readings are acceptable, and we should consider two variants of this theory separately.